 Bia Lover celebrates and promotes the wonderful variety and quality of food and drink produced in Galway & the West of Ireland.
-With this in mind the core event is a showcase where artisan and craft producers can promote and sell their goods on Saturday 17th and Sunday 18th June.
+With this in mind the core event is a showcase where artisan and craft producers can promote and sell their goods.

 The market is located in the centre of Athenry beside the Clarin River and with the beautifully restored Athenry Castle as a backdrop.
 Cookery demonstrations featuring local produce and cook-off competitions will add to the experience, while musicians, artists and entertainers will ensure that there is something for everyone at Bia Lover 2018.
 From Friday 16th to Sunday 18th there will also be walks, talks, trails and more, in various locations.
 Keep up to date with what’s going on by following us on Facebook & Twitter or subscribe to our newsletter.

 Bia Lover is certainly worth checking out and the region surrounding Athenry is definitely worth exploring.
 Situated just 20km east of Galway City on the M6 motorway and with regular rail services to Galway, Dublin and Limerick and bus services to Galway, it couldn’t be easier to visit us this mid-summers weekend!